How to attract domestic tourists

 - The items you leave in your Welcome Pack eg Teabags or coffee or local Olive Oil

-3. What do they want to do during their holiday?
+3. What do they want to do during their short stay?

-The holidaymaker of 2020 and 2021 will have significantly different plans for their holiday than the holidaymaker of 2019.
+The holidaymakers of now will have significantly different plans for their holiday than the holidaymaker of 2019.

 They may be looking for a place to relax and live slowly, with few trips to the outside world, and are looking to you to provide facilities for that.